Skip to content

 Honesty about expectations

-I am absolutely honest with my patients: secondary rhinoplasty can significantly improve the appearance and function of the nose, but it is not always possible to achieve perfection.
+I am absolutely honest with my patients: secondary rhinoplasty can significantly improve the appearance and function of the nose, but it is not always possible to reach an idealized primary-rhinoplasty result.
 Scar tissue, lack of cartilage, and skin limitations impose restrictions that do not exist in primary rhinoplasty.
 When I perceive that the patient's expectations are unrealistic, I prefer to say this clearly in the consultation rather than perform a surgery that will result in frustration.

 The surgery step by step